Acid Staining Stamped Concrete

 Stamped concrete can give a beautiful appearance to a home or driveway.
 The rougher appearance of stamped concrete can be used to mimic stone or brick and gives an elegant look to a home’s interior or exterior.
 However, you might want to add some color to your stamped concrete.
 A common question that we get at Concrete Camouflage is: “Can I stain stamped concrete?”.
 The short answer is: yes, you absolutely can.
 The next thing to answer is “how do I do it?”
 Below, we will walk you through how to stain stamped concrete.

 Staining New Stamped Concrete

 You can stain new stamped concrete before it has been sealed, with no problem.
 Before acid staining, you will want to wait until your stamped concrete is either 28 days old or has cured to one uniform color (whichever comes first).
-The process is the same as any other concrete: clean and prep your stamped concrete, apply the stain, neutralize the stain, and apply concrete sealer and concrete floor wax once the acid stain has dried.
+The process of staining stamped concrete is the same as any other concrete: clean and prep your stamped concrete, apply the stain, neutralize the stain, and apply concrete sealer and concrete floor wax once the acid stain has dried.
 Any of our concrete acid stains will do wonders on your stamped concrete and give the concrete a stunning natural color.
 Using stained stamped concrete, you can give the appearance of wood or stone.

 Another common question that we get is: “Can I stain older stamped concrete and how is the process different?”
 Again, the short answer is yes.
-We will walk you through staining older stamped concrete how to make stamped concrete look like new.
+We will walk you through staining older stamped and stained concrete how to make stamped concrete look like new.

 Staining Old Stamped Concrete